 Rules & Policies

 Residential students may leave campus during non-program hours if they sign out with two other residential students.
 The sign-out policy is explained in the Student Handbook.
 If you plan to sleep off campus, your parents must submit a completed and signed Parental Permission form.
-The three-week and five-week programs are intensive.
-We strongly suggest that you miss no more than one class, and that you limit off-campus overnight visits to weekend and non-program hours.
+The programs are intensive.
+We strongly suggest that you limit off-campus overnight visits to weekend and non-program hours.